mars-sim/mars-sim/mars-sim-main/src/main/resources/README_3.1.0p9.txt

 - Install the latest Java JRE or JDK on your machine.
   (See README.md from https://github.com/mars-sim/mars-sim)

-- Download the mars-sim package available in three forms, namely, Batch, Debian or Jar version.
+- Download the mars-sim package available in 3 editions, namely, Batch, Debian or Jar editions.

 ---------------------------------------------------------------------

 ** Starting a new sim **

-A. Batch Version
+A. Batch Edition

-- Double click on "mars-sim.bat" or type "mars-sim.bat" to begin.
+- In Windows OS, double click on "mars-sim.bat" to begin.
+- In Linux/MacOS, type "mars-sim.bat" or "./mars-sim" to begin.

-B. Debian Version
+B. Debian Edition

 - If you have installed the debian version of mars-sim, type "./mars-sim" to begin.

-C. Jar Version
+C. Jar Edition

 1. Graphics Mode